andre487/sms487/README.md

 # SMS487

-SMS handler for Android.
-Sends messages from phone to server for seeng them on PC.
+Notifications handler for Android.
+Sends notifications (and SMS) from phone to a server for traversing them to SQS.

 ## Android client